Size distribution of particles in Saturn's rings from aggregation and fragmentation: Self-gravity wakes and averaged kinetic equations

-It describes the macroscopic (hydrodynamic flux), associated with particles of size $k$.
-The important difference of Eq.~\ref{eq:Smoluchwakes} from Eq.~\ref{eq:Smoluch}, used for a uniform system, is the spatial dependence of the kinetic coefficients $A_{ij}$ and $C_{ij}$.
-Although the structure of these coefficients coincides with that of Eqs.\ref{eq:KinCoef} (apart from the trivial re-normalization, Eq.~\ref{eq:renorm}), all quantities here are local.
-Naturally, the local velocity dispersion $\langle E_i \rangle (\vec{r})$ in the dense parts of the wakes significantly differs from that of the dilute regions inbetween.
+is the macroscopic (hydrodynamic) flux associated with particles of size $k$.
+The important feature of Eq.~(\ref{eq:Smoluchwakes}) is the spatial dependence of the kinetic coefficients $A_{ij}$ and $C_{ij}$.
+Although the structure of these coefficients coincides with that of kinetic coefficients in the uniform system (apart from the trivial re-normalization, Eq.~(\ref{eq:renorm})), all quantities here are local.
+Naturally, the local velocity dispersion $\langle {\bf v}_i^2 \rangle (\vec{r})$ in the dense parts of the wakes significantly differs from that of the dilute regions in between.

-Now we average Eqs.~\ref{eq:Smoluchwakes} over a suitable control volume $V$, which contains a large number of wakes.
-Applying then Green's theorem and taking into account that the surface integral of the flux $\vec{j}_k$ over the boundary of the control volume vanishes as $1/V$,
+Now we average Eqs.~(\ref{eq:Smoluchwakes}) over a suitable control volume $V$, which contains a large number of wakes.
+Applying then Green's theorem,

-we finally arrive at a set of equations of the same form as Eqs.~\ref{eq:Smoluch}, but with the space-averaged quantities:
+we notice that the contribution of the term containing the flux $\vec{j}_k$ vanishes as $ S/V \to 0$ for large enough volume.
+As the result we arrive at the set of equations with the space-averaged quantities:

 Here, by the definition,

 and